What Is a Graduate Fellowship? Tips for Applying

 Postdoc Fellowships

-Long-term Career Prospects
+Long-Term Career Prospects

 Fellowships can bolster your resume and get the attention of prospective employers.
 As a graduate fellow, you’ve shown you’re motivated, disciplined, and serious about your focus of study.
 You’ve also shown you’re highly qualified and stood out from a pool of other candidates.

-Graduate and postdoctoral fellows can go on to have long-lasting careers as researchers, university professors, expert scholars, writers, and authors.
+Graduate and postdoctoral fellows can go on to have successful careers as researchers, university professors, expert scholars, writers, and authors.
 They can also work in their specialty for a corporation, government agency, or at a nonprofit organization.

 The Takeaway